lwjameson/dnscock/readme.md

 # matches master.mysql.us2.docker
 ```

-If you want dnsdock to skip processing a specific container set its `DNSDOCK_IGNORE` or `SERVICE_IGNORE` environment variable.
+If you want dnscock to skip processing a specific container set its `DNSDOCK_IGNORE` or `SERVICE_IGNORE` environment variable.

 #### OSX Usage